Woman arrested at Mar-a-Lago carried four smartphones, a laptop and malware

+A federal prosecutor said that a Chinese woman arrested while she was trying to enter President Donald Trump's Mar-a-Lago resort had a device for detecting hidden cameras in her hotel room, according to CBS News.

+Rolando Garcia, who was speaking at Yujing Zhang's bail hearing Monday in West Palm Beach, Florida, on Monday, said Secret Service agents found the device during a search of her room, according to CBS.
+The search also turned up US and Chinese currency.
+Zhang is being held without bond.

-Yujing Zhang, who said she was headed to the pool at Mar-a-Lago on Saturday, was carrying four phones, two Chinese passports, one laptop, one hard drive and a USB stick loaded with malicious software.
+The statements add to the curious tale described in a court filing by a Secret Service agent of a woman awkwardly talking her way into Mar-a-Lago on March 30 with a flimsy cover story and a heavy load of tech devices.
+In the filing, Zhang said she was headed to the pool at Mar-a-Lago while carrying four phones, two Chinese passports, one laptop, one hard drive and a USB stick loaded with malicious software.
 She didn't have a swimsuit.

-A court document filed by a Secret Service agent describes the curious tale of a woman awkwardly talking her way into Mar-a-Lago, a resort in southern Florida owned by President Donald Trump, with a flimsy cover story -- and a heavy load of tech devices.

 It's unclear what Zhang's purpose was.
 But lying to access the premises of a high-value target as part of a hacking attack is a well-known tactic in the cybersecurity world.
 It even has a name: social engineering.
 Still, simply carrying a USB stick filled with malware inside a building doesn't add up to much of a hack.
 There's no indication Zhang installed the software anywhere.